Richienb/scratch-verify/readme.md

 ### scratchVerify.createCode()

 Generate a verification code for the user to provide at https://scratch.mit.edu/projects/440710593.
-This is just a convenience method; you can use any numerical code.
+This is just a convenience method - you can use any numerical code.
 Returns a 6-digit number.

 ```js
 const scratchVerify = require("scratch-verify")